 The concept of a standard Point of Delivery is recognised contractually as the means by which differing commissioned health care ACTIVITIES, events or items are reported in the monthly reconciliation statement and is expected to mirror the financial value of the monthly Health Care Provider invoice.

-For further information on Points of Delivery, see the NHS England and NHS Improvement website at: Directly commissioned services reporting requirements.
+For further information on Points of Delivery, see the NHS England website at: Directly commissioned services reporting requirements.